Struthers council mulls high grass complaints

 Grass cutting was a point of contention for the council members during the caucus, as they voiced frustration with how to keep on top of repeat offenders and absent – and in some cases, deceased – homeowners.

-Ideas ranging from raising the fines on high grass citations to pummeling offenders with weekly citations were discussed, but the council agreed that no solid action could be suggested before meeting with the city’s Law Director John Zomoida.
+Ideas ranging from raising the fines on high grass citations to pummeling offenders with weekly citations were discussed, but the council agreed that no solid action could be suggested before meeting with city Law Director John Zomoida.

 Subscribe Today